Joel Dean Pugh

 Ranch arrest of October 10th 1969, Sandy

 was quizzed on the paternity of her small baby.
-She has since claimed that to
+It has been since claimed that to

-save her child from being put in care she used Joel’s surname as a stalling
+save her child from being put into care she used Joel’s surname as a stalling

 device.
-However, despite the crowd of potential suitors, and the interminable
+However, despite the crowd of potential suitors and interminable

-also used Joel’s name on the baby’s birth certificate.
+sex orgies within The Family, Sandy used Joel’s surname on the baby’s birth certificate.
 This clearly records

 Ivan S. Pugh born to Sandra Good on 16th September 1969.